koenraijer/koenraijer.github.io/_posts/Ideas.md

 teaser: "A synergy between Peter Singer's essay on philantropy and the minimalist movement."
 ---
 TO DO:
-- Add section menu that shifts on scroll
+- Improve recommended section
-- Clean up citations recommende
+- Add to top arrow
-PM Add guides section
+- Add emoji / slogan to hero. (optionally, "sidenote" to reveal weetgraag definition) PM Add guides section, section menu that shifts on scroll.

 Done:
 - Added sidenotes in the margin